ximeguerron/qualityModel/README.md

 ## Support or Contact

-Having trouble with Pages or any questions or suggestions ?
+Having trouble with Pages or any questions or suggestions?
 Please, contact us by email